 Participation (200 points)

-Participation in the recitation sections are a major component of this class.
+Participation in the recitation sections is a major component of this class.
 If you do not attend recitation or cannot talk articulately about class lectures, film screenings, and the assigned reading, your participation grade will suffer.
 The highest grade you can receive without articulate participation in your section is a C. Recitation sections will begin the second week of the semester, with discussions focused around the previous week's class material.
 No personal technology (including laptops) will be allowed in the recitation sections.
 For excused absences, the TA must be notified ahead of time.
 You are only allowed one unexcused absence before your participation grade will suffer.

 The participation grade will be broken into two parts and graded based on your performance during the two halves of the semester.
 For each unexcused absence (over the one allowed for the semester) students will be deducted 20 points.
 For each day students are there, but do not talk in class they will be deducted 10 points.
 Please check your midterm and final grades on Sakai, consulting your TA asap if you notice a discrepancy.

-For each week, starting the second week, students are required to write two short answer/discussion questions on the in-class lecture, expressive culture, and reading assignments due that week.
+For each week, starting in the second week, students are required to write two short answer/discussion questions on the in-class lecture, expressive culture, and reading assignments due that week.
 In 3-5 sentences students should show engagement with the course content, providing a context for the question.
 All questions must be posted to the appropriate place (Assignments / Questions Posting) on the course's sakai page by Saturday at 11:59pm.
 These questions will not, under any circumstances, be accepted late and are intended to test students on their ability to meet a deadline.
 Extra credit assignments, however, will be available throughout the semester.

 You do not need to answer the questions.
 The goal of these questions is to show your engagement with the expressive culture and key terms of the week, which will be outlined, defined and discussed during the lecture.
-Some weeks your questions will be graded for completion (0 or 10 points per question) and others weeks they will be graded more rigorously.
+Some weeks your questions will be graded for completion (0 or 10 points per question) and other weeks they will be graded more rigorously.
 These weeks' questions will each be graded on a scale of 1-10, with 10 being 'exceptional', 8 being 'adequate', and 6 being 'needs improvement.'
 Comments and grades will be posted on Sakai.

 Students are strongly encouraged, but not required, to work in groups of up to four students.
 Time in discussion sections will be devoted to forming groups, but you are also allowed to work with students from other sections.
 A discussion board will also be made available through the course's sakai page for posting your project ideas and seeking group members.
-If you work with a group you must upload this form evaluating your fellow group members as part of your final project.
+If you work with a group you must upload this form to evaluate your fellow group members as part of your final project.

-Each project must include at least three interviews, using the interview strategies discussed in class.
+Each project must include at least three in-person interviews, using the interview strategies discussed in class.
 Some part of the content of the interviews must be directly incorporated into the project.
 All interviews require gaining written informed consent and projects must follow the ethical code laid out by the American Anthropological Association.
 Please use the template to create your informed consent.
 The full informed consent sheet and 3 signature pages must be scanned and uploaded along with the final project.

 In this research-exposure course, you will be working with a Graduate Research Consultant, who will assist you in the research project.
 The GRC Program is sponsored by the Office for Undergraduate Research, and you may be able to use this research-exposure course to meet a requirement of the Carolina Research Scholars Program.
 I encourage you to visit the OUR website to learn about how you might engage in research, scholarship and creative performance while you are at Carolina.

-By 10/24/12 students are also required to sign-up on the course's sakai wiki page to present their expressive culture project or 25 points will be deducted from their project.
-Class presentations will take place 11/13/12 through 12/4/12.
+By 10/2 students are also required to sign-up on the course's sakai wiki page to present their expressive culture project or 25 points will be deducted from their project.
+Class presentations will take place 11/11 through 12/2.
 Presentations will be limited to 5 minutes and will involve reading a section of or displaying your visual work for the entire class.
-Students are required to post these projects on the course's sakai page as a .ppt, .tif, .jpg, .pdf, .mov, or .mp3 file before their class presentation, along a digital copy of your interview informed consent sheets, and a brief document describing how work was divided among group members.
+Students are required to post these projects on the course's sakai page as a .ppt, .tif, .jpg, .pdf, .mov, or .mp3 file before their class presentation, along with a digital copy of your interview informed consent sheets, and a brief document describing how work was divided among group members.
 Files larger than 200MB will need to be compressed or broken into multiple parts.
-Unless students get permission through the IRB they are not allowed to show these project publicly, and can only be placed on the internet on password protected sites, such as sakai.
+Unless students get permission through the IRB they are not allowed to show these projects publicly, and they can only be placed on the internet on password protected sites, such as sakai.
 Each group should bring any technology necessary, including their own computer (and VGA adapter for Macs) to ensure quick display.

 The grade for this project will be divided into the following areas: meeting the format requirements (50 points), the content's critical engagement (50 points), its expressive qualities (50 points), meeting with the GRC (30 points), and peer evaluation (20 points).
 [Students working alone will receive full credit on the peer evaluation and need not upload the form.
-Students in groups failing to upload the form will be docked the full 20 points].
+Students in groups failing to upload the form will be penalized the full 20 points].

 Around the UNC campus there are several places to access equipment.
 The Beasley Multimedia Resource Center and The Media Resources Center both have still and video cameras available as well as computers with video and web page design software.
 You are strongly encouraged to reserve the equipment from the MRC well ahead of time, but the Beasley center is on a first come first serve basis, so get there early.
 While the Beasley center is only open to students enrolled in classes registered with the center, such as ours, the Media Resource Center is open to all students, faculty and staff.
 During the semester the Beasley center will provide various training sessions including in Final Cut Pro for video editing and various software for web page design.
 The MRC also offers online tutorials and one-on-one media lab classes in a wide range of visual media programs to fit your schedule.
 You are strongly encouraged to take advantage of these training opportunities.
 The Beasley center also has trained staff on hand during operating hours to answer additional questions.